WorkerFramework/worker-framework/worker-core/readme.md

 **8081/healthcheck**
 - Available on default admin port (8081)
-- Calling this endpoint runs all liveness and readiness checks synchronously on-demand (deadlocks, worker-alive, queue, worker-ready, configuration, store, transient) and returns the result.
+- Calling this endpoint runs all liveness and readiness checks (deadlocks, worker-alive, queue, worker-ready, configuration, store, transient) synchronously and returns the result.

 **8080/health-check?name=all&type=ALIVE**
 - Available on default rest port (8080)
 - Calling this endpoint returns the result of the last scheduled run of the liveness checks (deadlocks, worker-alive, queue), i.e. calling this endpoint does not actually run the checks.

 **8080/health-check?name=all&type=READY**
 - Available on default rest port (8080)
 - Calling this endpoint returns the result of the last scheduled run of the liveness and readiness checks (deadlocks, worker-alive, queue, worker-ready, configuration, store, transient), i.e. calling this endpoint does not actually run the checks.

 Note, because of the above differences, although 8081/healthcheck and 8080/health-check?name=all&type=READY may appear to perform the same checks, as they are performed at different times, the response may be different.

 ### 8080/health-check endpoint